ayaderaghul/game-n-code/README.md

 Nash equilibrium is an intuitive concept.
 Consider my way of explaining it here and see how well it goes with your intuition.
 This is the semantic way of teaching fundamental concepts in game theory and in evolved (programming) languages.

-This chapter has three parts: to explain the theory, to explain it in code, and your own solution.
-This lesson needs you to be completed, I pay my part of the bargain.
-I wish you to bring you to the table.
+This chapter has three parts: to explain the theory, to explain it in code (here comes my solution), and your own solution.
+You can see that this lesson needs you to be/feel completed.
+I would pay my part of the bargain.
+I wish you to bring yours and yourself to the table.